Why You May Need to File a 433-D Installment Agreement

-Do I pay the $225 or $43 user fee?
-User fees are the fees that the IRS collects to provide a service.
+User fees are the fees the IRS collects to provide a service.
 It is legal and it is the law.
 User fees are reviewed every couple of years.
 Currently, the IRS will deduct a $225 user fee from your first installment payment unless you qualify as low-income.
 Low income is defined as at or below 250 percent of the Federal poverty guidelines.
-If you qualify, your user fee’s reduced to $43.
+If you qualify, your user fees are reduced to $43.
 Direct debit users pay $107.

-Why do auto-debit agreements get a break?
-Auto-debits make for less paperwork, right?
-That’s why you get a reduced fee.
+Auto-debits make for less paperwork, which is why you get a reduced fee.
 The $43 user fee will be waived if you agree to send your payments electronically.
 You have to fill out the Direct Debit section of 433-D with your banking information before you turn in your agreement.

 What Happens if You Default on Your Installment Agreement?